rickshahid/SkyMedia/README.md

 * Character Recognition - https://docs.microsoft.com/en-us/azure/media-services/media-services-video-optical-character-recognition

-If you run into an issue, please let me know.
+If you have an enhancement suggestion or if you run into an issue, please let me know.

 Thanks.

-Rick
+Rick Shahid
+rick.shahid@live.com